Pros & Cons of Consolidating Your 401(k)

 The nature of work is no longer what it used to be.
 Gone are the days of working for just one employer for an entire career.
 Now, it’s more common to move between lots of jobs.

-A recent study by the Bureau of Labor Statistics reported that the average person will have nearly 12 jobs during the course of their career.
-The same study showed the median tenure for employees is just short of four and a half years for men and four years for women.
-That’s a lot of jobs.
+According to a recent study by the Bureau of Labor Statistics, the average person will have more than 12 jobs during the course of their career.
+That’s a lot of jobs – and potentially, a lot of 401(k) accounts.

 What You Need to Know About 401(k) Plans

 The taxation of retirement accounts is an important consideration in long-term financial planning.
-Taxation also acts as our guide for knowing what retirement account types can be combined, and which types cannot be combined with other retirement account types.
+Taxation also acts as a guide for knowing what retirement account types can be combined, and which types cannot be combined with other retirement account types.

 Because all 401(k) accounts share the same tax status (tax-deferred), they can be combined.
 Traditional IRAs are also tax-deferred and can be combined with a 401(k) account.
+This process is called a rollover.

 Should I Combine My 401(k) Accounts?

-1. Rolling the 401(k) account(s) into your active 401(k).
+1. Transfering the 401(k) account(s) into your active 401(k), meaning the one you have with your current employer).

 2. Rolling the 401(k) account(s) into a Traditional IRA at an institution of your choosing.

-3. Doing nothing, and leaving the account(s) as-is.
+3. Doing nothing, and leaving the account(s) as is.

-Everyone’s financial situation is different, so consider the pros and cons of each option when trying to decide what is best for you.
+Everyone’s financial situation is different, so evaluate the pros and cons of each option when trying to decide what is best for you.
 When weighing your options, here are some things you might consider:

 Option 1: Rolling Over into Your Active 401(k)